DataFire/Integrations/integrations/generated/reverb/README.md

       * items `string`
     * listing_id `integer`: The id of the listing being discussed
     * recipient_id `integer`: The id of the user you are trying to contact
+    * recipient_uuid `string`: The uuid of the user you are trying to contact
     * shop_id `string`: The id of the shop you are trying to contact

 #### Output